akkanben/201-final-project-prep/README.md

 ## Project: Prep #1 - Team Agreement

 - `project-prep-01.md`
-  - This contains the team agreement we developed to outline what is expected of our colaboration.
+  - This contains the team agreement we developed to outline what is expected of our collaboration.
 We can submit this.

 ## Project: Prep #2 - Prepare for Projects